Last Updated on

 Sharia law doesn’t apply to everyone in the same way, but use your judgment

 Brunei has sharia law, but sharia law doesn’t equally apply to non-Muslims depending on the law.
-This is a big misconception I see on a lot of blogs written about travel in Brunei.
+This is a bigmisconception I see on a lot of blogs written about travel in Brunei.
 This was told to us by so many people and although I had no plans to break the law, I was a bit nervous before our trip.

 Once we were in Brunei, I was shocked how laid-back Brunei felt.
 That said, don’t be stupid and stick to your best behavior as tourists are still a rarity in Brunei.
 We don’t need a bad reputation abroad (We’re both Americans…)

 Many Bruneians that we met were frustrated by Brunei’s perception abroad, due to stories by sensationalist newspapers elsewhere.
+This is not to say that you should be careless, but it’s good to stay informed about recent changes in Brunei, including the 2019 update to Sharia law in regards to theft and

 Tourists are beloved, but still, try to be respectful and use your judgment.
 This involves trying just a little bit with dressing respectfully with not wearing sheer/ripped clothing that might attract attention at home.